Sovu-Rugongo Water System #76

 Our Process

 Our project manager in Burundi oversees every aspect of the project from purchasing supplies to the transportation of materials and tools to the job site to hiring workers, construction, testing, and handover of the system to the beneficiary community upon completion.
-Discover a comprehensive look at the engineering and steps you make possible. >>
+Discover a comprehensive look at the engineering and steps donors like you make possible. >>

 Our team in the United States is in regular contact with the project manager to verify that construction is on time, and on budget using reports, photographs, GPS, and receipts.
-Our team documents GPS coordinates of each component of the water System.
+Our team documents GPS coordinates of each component of the water system.

 Construction Updates